bomsy/d-lite/README.md

 # Dlite.js

-A small (playaround) js library that simulates digital lighting.
-Dependent on d3.js library.
+A small js library that simulates digital lighting.
+Dependent on [d3.js](http://mbostock.github.com/d3/) library.

+## Description

+This is a playaround around project, and would love those interested to join, add and suggest ideas.
+Thanks

 ## Compatibility